 Our goal is to provide current, insightful and personal coverage of multi-genre live music events and musical artists.
 Our music loving contributors work to let you experience music through their eyes and ears.
 Libro Musica is created by music junkies for music junkies.

-Antonius: Music lover, photography hobbyist, Spartan, dad, beach lover, and sci-fi fan.
+Antonius: Music junkie, Spartan, dad, beach lover, and sci-fi fan.
 Antonius started promoting music on the Web back in the late 90’s with So So Def Records and Sony Records.
 With those pioneering days on the Web behind him, Antonius uses the latest technology and social media to share his passion for music with the world.

 Jean Bartlett: Crazy girl with a red Nikkon on a photo journey.
 Find more of her work at Jean Barlett Photography.